The Cost of Reasoning: Chain-of-Thought Induces Overconfidence in Vision-Language Models: Experimental Setup

 \subsubsection{Reasoning Protocol.}

 Our CoT prompting follows the standard zero-shot reasoning paradigm~\cite{kojima2022large}, encouraging the model to generate intermediate reasoning before producing a final answer.
 For MathVista and OK-VQA we include dataset-specific instructions, and for OK-VQA we additionally provide four text-only in-context examples following common evaluation practice.
-Full prompt templates are provided in \cref{appendix:prompt_examples}.
-For comparisons involving reasoning-trained models, we use the same prompts without CoT instructions to ensure that differences arise from the model rather than prompt design.
+Full prompt templates are provided in \suppref{B}.
+For the comparison involving the reasoning-trained model (Qwen3-VL-8B-Thinking), we use the same prompts without CoT instructions to ensure that differences arise from the model rather than prompt design.